 GenomeProt: an integrated proteogenomics data analysis platform for long-read RNA-Seq datasets

-Developed by Hitesh Kore, Ching Yin and Josie Gleeson at The University of Melbourne
+Developed by Hitesh Kore, Ching Yin Wan and Josie Gleeson at The University of Melbourne

 Workflow steps: